-Another Friday, another flash fiction piece!
-As mentioned previously, I’m in a Facebook group called Friday Flash Fics.
-We’re given a photo as a writing prompt, with our flash fiction responses (500 words or less) to the photo posted every Friday.
+Once upon a time, I belonged to a Facebook group called Friday Flash Fics.
+Every week, we were given a photo as a writing prompt, with our flash fiction responses (500 words or less) to the photo posted every Friday.

 I’m sure we can all relate to the sentiment expressed on his shirt a little bit.
 Also, I like it when people are not what they appear.
 We make so many assumptions based on appearance that are usually wrong.

 Enjoy!
 And if you do enjoy, you can check out other Friday Flash Fiction pieces that I’ve written, or head over to the Stories and Essays page to find more for your reading pleasure.

 “Can I help you?”

 Of course the special collections librarian was a mountain of a man.
 Bearded and square jawed, he towered over Avery and was maybe twice as wide as him, all of it muscle.
 The sleeves of his collared shirt were rolled partway up his forearms, revealing dense tattoo sleeves that Avery couldn’t quite decipher.
 Why wouldn’t the library’s most ancient texts be guarded by someone who looked like they could take on an army of orcs?

 Because, Avery reminded himself, this was the public library of a midsized city that probably didn’t even know what they had stored on some dusty shelves in a forgotten corner.